lluisgomez/IMGrocery-100K/README.md

 Contact us if you want to get access to the dataset and/or if you want to collaborate in the IMGrocery-100K creation process.

 Diego E. Apéstegui, Lluís Gómez, Dimosthenis Karatzas.
-Computer Vision Centre, Universitat Autònoma de Barcelona, Spain.
+Computer Vision Centre, Universitat Autònoma de Barcelona.